Abenezer-Baheru/EthioMart-TelegramEcommerce-Modeling/README.md

 The preprocessed data was then structured into a unified format, separating metadata from message content, and stored for further analysis.

-## Task 2: Label a Subset of Dataset in CoNLL Format
+## 2: Label a Subset of Dataset in CoNLL Format

 A subset of the dataset was labeled in the CoNLL format to identify and label entities such as products, prices, and locations in Amharic text.
 The labeling process involved:
 - **Token Labeling**: Each token (word) was labeled on its own line, followed by its entity label.
 - **Entity Types**: Entities were labeled as B-Product, I-Product, B-LOC, I-LOC, B-PRICE, I-PRICE, or O (outside any entities).
 - **Saving in CoNLL Format**: The labeled data was saved in a plain text file in the CoNLL format, with blank lines separating individual sentences/messages.

-## Task 3: Fine Tune NER Model
+## 3: Fine Tune NER Model

 Objective: Fine-tune a Named Entity Recognition (NER) model to extract key entities (e.g., products, prices, and location) from Amharic Telegram messages.